pgjdbc/r2dbc-postgresql/README.md

 * `CodecRegistrar` to contribute `Codec`s for PostgreSQL ObjectIDs.

 Extensions can be registered programmatically using `PostgresConnectionConfiguration` or discovered using Java's `ServiceLoader` mechanism (from `META-INF/services/io.r2dbc.postgresql.extension.Extension`).

+The driver ships with built-in dynamic codecs (e.g. `hstore`) that are registered during the connection handshake depending on their availability while connecting.
+Note that Postgres extensions registered after a connection was established require a reconnect to initialize the codec.

 ## Logging
 If SL4J is on the classpath, it will be used.
 Otherwise, there are two possible fallbacks: Console or `java.util.logging.Logger`).
 By default, the Console fallback is used.
 To use the JDK loggers, set the `reactor.logging.fallback` System property to `JDK`.